patrickneise/quarantinesec/README.md

 Assignment 2 (3/26/2020): Notes/answers for Exam Objectives 1.3 and 1.4

 Assignment 3 (3/31/2020): Download/Install Wireshark and become familar with how to use.
+Notes/answers for Exam Objectives 1.5 and 1.6

 #### Session Videos